tldr-pages/tldr/pages/linux/apt.md

 `apt show {{package}}`

-- Install a new package:
+- Install a package, or update it to the latest available version:

 `sudo apt install {{package}}`

-- Remove a package (using "purge" instead also removes its configuration files):
+- Remove a package (using `purge` instead also removes its configuration files):

 `sudo apt remove {{package}}`

-- Upgrade installed packages to the newest available versions:
+- Upgrade all installed packages to their newest available versions:

 `sudo apt upgrade`